DennisHeimbigner/netcdf-c/docs/filters.md

 The set of parameters provided is stored internally.
 Then during writing of data, the corresponding HDF5 filter is invoked to encode the data.

 When it comes time to write out the meta-data, the stored HDF5-style parameters are passed to a specific Codec function to obtain the corresponding JSON representation.
-Again see <a href="#AppendixA">Appendix A</a>.
+Again see <a href="#appendixe">Appendix E</a>.
 This resulting JSON is then written in the NCZarr metadata.

 ### Reading an NCZarr Container